Huuf/TASseract_ARCHIVE/README.md

 If you want to get the most reliable version, check the releases, any other links can be in development and non working (currently no design is verified working yet).

 ## Overview
 This project aims to create an easy-to-use, multi-system TAS replay device to be used on actual consoles.
-The name of this project comes from the fact that it is powered by a [STM32H745ZIT6](https://www.st.com/en/microcontrollers-microprocessors/stm32h745zi.html) microcontroller.
+The name of this project comes from the words TAS and tesseract, it is powered by a [STM32H745ZIT6](https://www.st.com/en/microcontrollers-microprocessors/stm32h745zi.html) microcontroller.

 # Thanks
 [Ownasaurus](https://github.com/Ownasaurus) for having done the [TAStm32](https://github.com/Ownasaurus/TAStm32)